How does travel insurance depreciation work?

-The truth behind travel insurance depreciation and how much money you'll get back if you're items are stolen overseas
+The truth behind travel insurance depreciation and how much money you'll get back if your items are stolen overseas.

 What exactly is travel insurance depreciation?

 Depreciation is the reduction in value of an asset over time due to:

 Insurers calculate depreciation on your luggage and personal items using similar international standards.
 Rates of depreciation typically depend on the following:

 - Type of item.
 Certain items like electronics will depreciate more quickly than items of clothing.

 - Age of the item.
 The older an item is, the more depreciation is applied to it.